sakilmurad/edafternew/docs/bid/types.md

 ## How to identify the bid type?
 You can identify the bid type through the following method:

 1. If a bid number is like GEM/2023/RA/XXXXX : These types of bids are RA (Reverse Auction) from the initial stage.
-You can participate in this bid as a normal bid but you can only offer your rate if you are technically qualified.
+You can participate in this bid as a normal bid, but you can only offer your rate if you are technically qualified.
 2. If a bid number is like GEM/2023/B/XXXXX : You can download the bid document and look for the Bid to RA option (on page 1-2).
 If the option is Yes.
 That means the bid will convert to RA after the technical stage.
 3. If a bid number is like GEM/2023/R/XXXX : That means, this RA is created from a Bid